AYearOf/ayearof.github.io/_posts/2016-01-05-choice-of-robotics-sets.md

 ---
+title: Choice of Robotics Sets
 ---
-# Choice of Robotics Sets

 The first choice I had to make in pursuing my [Year or Hobbies: Robotics][hobbies2016] was which direction to go in?
 The choices are threefold: already built robots —